Elihu Yale with Members of his Family and an Enslaved Child: Sitters

 The painting depicts Elihu Yale at its centre.
 The left foreground is occupied by Lord James Cavendish.
 The man to the left of Yale is believed to be David Yale, Yale's chosen heir due to his lack of a son.
 He replaced a landscape part of the painting, being added at a later date than the others.
-The man was originally though to have been James Tunstall, a lawyer who was negotiating the marriage of Yale's daughter Anne to Lord James Cavendish.
+The man was originally thought to have been James Tunstall, a lawyer who was negotiating the marriage of Yale's daughter Anne to Lord James Cavendish.
 To the right of Yale is Dudley North, the husband of Catherine, Yale's daughter.
 He had previously been believed to be Lord William Cavendish.

 The violinist who plays to Yale's dancing grandchildren is believed to be Obadiah Shuttleworth who taught Yale's grandchildren music and dancing.

 Identity of unknown enslaved child

 The painting depicts an enslaved black child, believed to be aged around 10 years old.
 He wears a silver collar with padlock around his neck.
 The child is thought to have been enslaved in Africa and would have worked as a pageboy in one of the wealthy households of the primary sitters of the portrait.
 His identity is unknown, and research has been conducted into the baptismal, marriage and burial records of the London Borough of Camden to attempt to establish his identity.

-The artist Titus Kaphar made an artwork called Twisted Tropes, highlighting the portrait of the black pageboy, but omitting his dog collar, in 2016.
+The artist Titus Kaphar made an artwork called Enough About You, highlighting the portrait of the black pageboy, but omitting his dog collar, in 2016.
 Writing in The Art Newspaper, Nancy Kenney described Kaphar's work as having "collapsed the four white men into a crumpled blur and transformed the boy into a defiant personality, rid of his collar, who stares out at the viewer from a gold frame" and that his work "harnessed indignation over moral travesties past and present as well as glaring deficiencies in representations of people of color today".
 The portrait was removed from display in 2021 and replaced with another work by Kaphar called Enough About You for eight months, on loan from the art collectors Arthur Lewis and Hau Nguyen.
 In 2019 Kaphar said that in creating his work he had aimed to "imagine a life" for the enslaved child depicted, with his "desires, dreams, family, thoughts, hopes".
 The portrait will be redisplayed in October 2021 accompanied by more detailed historical analysis.